HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 In order to get a comprehensive view of page responsiveness across the entire page lifecycle, though, we need to look at [Interaction to Next Paint (INP)](https://web.dev/inp/), which assesses all keyboard, mouse, and touch interactions made with a page and selects a high percentile of interaction latency that's intended to represent overall page responsiveness.

-Consider that [a "good" INP score](https://web.dev/inp/#what's-a-%22good%22-inp-value) is 200 milliseconds or less.
+Consider that a "good" INP score is [200 milliseconds](https://web.dev/inp/#what's-a-%22good%22-inp-value) or less.
 At the median, both mobile and desktop score below this threshold, but the 75th percentile is another story, with both mobile and desktop segments well within the "needs improvement" range.
-This suggests that, unlike FID, there are many opportunities for websites to do everything they can to run less [long tasks](https://web.dev/long-tasks-devtools/) on pages, which are a key contributor to less-than-good INP scores.
+This data, quite unlike FID, suggests that there are many opportunities for websites to do everything they can to run fewer [long tasks](https://web.dev/long-tasks-devtools/) on pages, which are a key contributor to less-than-good INP scores.

 {{ figure_markup(
     image="tbt.png",
-    caption="The distribution of the TBT scores by origin and percentile.", description="TODO",
+    caption="The distribution of pages' lab-based TBT values.", description="TODO",
     chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTok8UGqYaA58uKaASB2pfM2jlmQu6g3kwHxB6Lb8L7dbccyDtQht823YhchdXRG8SZpB3asRayJI97/pubchart?oid=1624036326&format=interactive",
     sheets_gid="947698668",